vuejs/vuepress/packages/docs/docs/guide/directory-structure.md

 # Directory Structure

-VuePress follows the principle of **"Convention is better than configuration"**, the recommended document structure is as follows:
+VuePress follows the principle of **"Convention is better than configuration"**.
+The recommended structure is as follows:

 <!-- textlint-disable terminology -->